Category: UX advice / Research articles

 The other thing you should do in a well-run test is target it at specific traffic that behaves consistently.
 If you’re showing a test to all of your users and it’s running for a month then your results are likely to be skewed when the company buys in a load of paid traffic halfway through the test, who act differently to your normal traffic.
 Of course narrowing your traffic down means you’re now going to need to run your test even longer!

 Statistical significance and statistical power are just the start of the things you should be caring about when running A/B tests.
-Are you comfortable with the concepts like false positives, p-values, binomial distributions, null hypothesis, A/A tests, two-tail tests, etc?
+Are you comfortable with the concepts like false positives, p-values, binomial distributions, null hypothesis, A/A tests, and two-tail tests?

 If you’re from a design or marketing background then the answer is probably no. I know I wasn’t when I started running A/B tests.
 Do you understand what page 12 of this paper says?
 I certainly don't.
 Though I recommend reading the rest of that paper as it explains more on why so many A/B tests are badly done.